Learning About

 Architect Ronald L. Mace originated the term "universal design" to describe the concept of designing things to be usable to the greatest extent possible by everyone, regardless of their age, ability, or status.
 The focus of universal design tends to be on buildings, parks, spaces and roads (the human-made built environment) with the expectation that architectural design should work for everyone.
 Some of the principles of universal design include equity, flexibility, simplicity and low physical effort in use and tolerance for error (Center for Universal Design, 2016).

-In order for Universal Design to work – it must incorporate two key steps: User Aware Design, which insists that mainstream products, services and environments be as inclusive as possible, and Customisable Design, which insists that adaptation be included in the design process.
+In order for universal design to work – it must incorporate two key steps: User Aware Design, which insists that mainstream products, services and environments be as inclusive as possible, and Customisable Design, which insists that adaptation be included in the design process.
 As much as it is important to design something that works for everyone – single solutions will not be able to accommodate everyone’s needs.
-Universal Design means that multiple inclusive features and ways to adapt them must be considered in every step of the process (National Disability Authority, 2020).
+Universal design means that multiple inclusive features and ways to adapt them must be considered in every step of the process (National Disability Authority, 2020).

-Ramps are a great example of the basic principle of universal design: if we only build staircases at building entrances, only some people can enter the buildings.
+Ramps are a great example of the basic principle of universal design: if we only build staircases at building entrances, only some people can enter the building.
 But if we construct buildings that have ramps leading up to their doorways, everyone can get into the building with ease.
 Why then do we keep designing buildings with staircases rather than ramps?
 Retrofitting buildings and businesses with temporary ramps certainly helps, but to have inclusivity be an option or an afterthought does a disservice to the diverse needs of city-goers.

 An example of universal or inclusive design are sidewalk curb cuts which are places where the sidewalk has been cut out to allow for an easy, sloped transition from sidewalk to road.
 While they were initially developed for people who use wheelchairs, they benefit everyone: people using strollers, bikes, skateboards, scooters, people carrying heavy objects, carts, and dollies.
 They also offer a smooth transition from sidewalk to street.